-The College has identified Campus Security Authorities (CSA) as officials who students may report incidents of crime to, who will then notify the Department of Campus Public Safety.
+The College has identified Campus Security Authorities (CSA) as officials whom students may report incidents of crime to, who will then notify the Department of Campus Public Safety.
 Campus Security Authorities include staff of the Student Life Department, Housing Department and others.
-Persons reporting sexual misconduct may contact the Department of Campus Public Safety, any of the Campus Security Authorities and the Coordinator of Title IX, located in the Human Resources Department in Newberry Hall.
+Persons reporting sexual misconduct may contact the Department of Campus Public Safety, any of the Campus Security Authorities and the Coordinator of Title IX, located in the Human Resources Department in Newberry Hall, 2600 NW College way Bend, OR 97703 (541-383-7216)